vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 tags: ['Javascript', 'Node.js']
 ---

-_Name of a post was inspired by a popular Javascript book called "You don't know JS"_ .
+_Name of the post was inspired by a popular Javascript book called "You don't know JS"_ .

 Nodejs is more than you think, I will try to prove this point and tell about modules of Nodejs that you probably didn't know about.